theonlylegacy/ImmuneTyper/README.md

-Discord selfbot that makes you type like Immune
+Discord selfbot that makes you type like Immune/immoonlion318/snufflion/Odysseus